-The BA (Hons) Creative Arts degree
+BA (Hons) Creative Arts

-The BA (Hons) in Creative Arts gives you an exciting opportunity if you have a passion for more than one creative arts practice.
+The BA (Hons) Creative Arts degree gives you an exciting opportunity if you have a passion for more than one creative arts practice.
 This degree programme allows you to choose from the full range of distance learning courses available through the OCA, combining the study of art, creative writing, art history, printmaking, sculpture, music, graphic design, illustration, book design and photography.
-You may combine the mediums which interest you most, studying poetry and music for example, or art alongside creative writing, or illustration together with photography.
+You may combine the media which interest you most, studying poetry and music for example, or art alongside creative writing, or illustration together with photography.

 - To widen access to education in the creative arts at undergraduate level through Open and Flexible Learning.

-- To provide an intellectually stimulating programme of study based on high quality study material and tutor support.
+- To provide an intellectually stimulating interdisciplinary programme of study based on high quality study material and tutor support.

 - To foster high-level ethical and professional standards and an awareness of the possibilities offered by existing and new developments in areas of the creative arts to expand their application areas.